geekskick/thoughts/fm4/gpio_use/index.md

 //Put it back
 TARGET_REGISTER = temp;
 ```
 which is of course a pain in the arse - not only is it lots of extra lines of code it will slow the execution down.
-So a Bit Bang Aliasing Region is given, according to the device memory map between addresses `0x4200_0000` and `0x4400_0000`.
+So a Bit Band Aliasing Region is given, according to the device memory map between addresses `0x4200_0000` and `0x4400_0000`.
 This does some clever stuff with the system control logic which means that the LSB of each word maps to a bit in the peripheral device region.

 This is also a direct mapping, so the first LSB will map to the first bit of the first register in the peripheral region.
 <img src="bit_mapping.png">

 This means that we can calculate the correct memory address to use by doing:

 ```
 alias_region_base_addr + (word_width * offset_into_peripheral_region) + ((word_width/8) * bit) = alias_region_address_to_use
 ```

 Using values from the FM4 to use the GPIO_PCRB register bit 2 (controlling the state of the GPIO Pull Ups on PortB, Bit 2)

 ```
 alias_region_base_addr = 0x4200_0000
 word_width = 32